 You can find the driver handbook online, to study before you take your written or road test.

-Your new driver's license will be valid for five years.
 For more information on the specific fees and other driver's license requirements, see our section on driver licenses.

 If you have never held a driver license, we have a great section just for you, telling you how to start the process of applying for your first license.
 You can even view practice tests so you'll know what to expect on your written knowledge test.
 We also have a page dedicated to the special requirements for teen drivers.

 If you are a professional driver and have relocated to Alaska, you must apply for your commercial driver license within 30 days of becoming a resident in order to work in or from Alaska.
 If you have questions about CDLs, we have compiled this list of commercial driver frequently asked questions to assist you.

 Want to become a commercial driver once you get settled in?
 Check this Commercial Driver Education page.
 It has the information you'll need to get started.

 Are you are arriving in Alaska due to a new military assignment?
 We have a section devoted to drivers in the military.